LeikoDmitry/hello-world/README.md

 [![Build Status](https://travis-ci.com/LeikoDmitry/hello-world.svg?branch=master)](https://travis-ci.com/LeikoDmitry/hello-world)

-This is a simple exercise to publish a package onto PyPi.
+This is a simple exercise to publish a package into PyPi.

 ## Installation